graphcore/poptorch/docs/user_guide/overview.rst

 :py:class:`~poptorch.custom_op` and the backward op will be called automatically.

-The Graphcore tutorials repository contains a feature example demonstrating how to load and in and use a custom op in a PopTorch model: `PopTorch example: Custom op <https://github.com/graphcore/tutorials/tree/sdk-release-2.6/feature_examples/pytorch/custom_op>`_.
+The Graphcore tutorials repository contains a feature example demonstrating how to load and in and use a custom op in a PopTorch model: :tutorials-repo:`PopTorch example: Custom op <feature_examples/pytorch/custom_op>`.

 Passing attributes to the custom op
 -----------------------------------